 1. Secure your name

-The first thing you need to do is secure your handle as soon as you have a band/ artist name.
+The first thing you need to do is secure your handle as soon as you have a band/artist name.
 If you are even vaguely considering promoting via Instagram, you want to secure your unique band name before somebody else does!
 Instagram does have a trademark policy that is worth reading.

 2. Do your research

 Before you begin posting, look up bands or artists that you consider similar to you.
 What sort of content is working for them?
 What hashtags do they use?
 What is their engagement like?
+Obviously, don’t just copy anything or use anyone else’s pictures without crediting them, but doing your homework can really help you work out what approach to take and get ahead of the game.

+There are two schools of thought on this.
+For convenience, it is definitely easier to sync your Instagram account with your Facebook page so that any content gets posted on all platforms at once.
 On the other hand, it’s also generally better to treat each social media platform differently.
 For example, on Instagram, it’s pretty normal to include lots of hashtags.
 However, loads of hashtags on Facebook are still a bit of a novelty.

 4. Think about your content breakdown